padresmurfa/cryoprison/README.md

 A mobile app jailbreak detector to be used in Xamarin.

-Currently only supports iOS.
+Supports iOS and Android.

 ## Architecture

 The host application should instantiate a **JailbreakDetector** from the correct Cryoprison platform library.
+Debug builds will be simulator-friendly to the extent possible by default.

 The **JailbreakDetector** implements the **IJailbreakDetector** interface, which provides three methods, as described below: